Exterior of the Arktikum building in Rovaniemi Finland

 Hostel Café Koti (budget-friendly dorms, central location in city)

-While you may have missed the winter festivities, you’re actually visiting Rovaniemi at one of my favorite times of year.
-Rovaniemi in January is still extremely magical and definitely worthy of planning a holiday around.
+While you may have missed the actual days around Christmas, that’s actually a plus in my book: you’ve skipped the extreme rush of tourists who swam the city in December, while still getting to enjoy Rovaniemi at one of my favorite times of year.
+Rovaniemi in January is still extremely magical and it’s definitely worth planning your trip during this time of year.

 Why Visit Rovaniemi in January?